Conexio Documentation

 Now, you should see the build process kicking in the background and generating the required files and binaries for the led_blink sample application.

 Well done!
-You have successfully managed to compile the sample application within the nRF Connect extension.
+You have successfully managed to compile the sample application using the nRF Connect extension.

 4. Setting DFU Mode (Device Firmware Upgrade)